analog-smartwatch/analog-smartwatch.github.io/README.md

-# analog-smartwatch-website
+# Analog Smartwatch Website
-Website for the Analog Smartwatch project
+Website for the Analog Smartwatch project made with Eleventy.